 You will also need to make sure they have plenty of food (chick starter feed) and clean water at all times.
 Clean out any wet bedding materials immediately.

 You will probably have to clean your chick waterer every day, maybe even twice a day.
 Baby chicks are messy, messy, messy!

 Maintaining a clean environment will help prevent health issues in your new flock.

 As the chicks grow, they will lose their soft, baby fuzz and start growing feathers.
 Many times, the “teenage” chicken looks much different from the baby chick.
 They can actually be quite ugly during this phase of rapid growth.

 If one chick is injured, the wound needs to be attended to quickly.
 Other chicks will continue to peck at the blood on the injured chick.
 Usually, the injured chick will need to be separated from the others until it has fully healed.

-After the chicks are fully feathered, usually by 6 weeks old, they can be moved outdoors to a secure coop during the day.
-If the temperature will be above 60 degrees at night, they can be moved outside permanently.
+After the chicks are fully feathered, usually by 6 weeks old, they can be moved outdoors to a secure chicken coop during the day.
+When the outdoor temperatures are above 60 degrees at night, they can be moved outside permanently.

 However, if the temperature will drop below 60 degrees Fahrenheit, they will need to be brought back inside to the brooder.
 The other option would be to provide a heat source for the outdoors.

 Raising baby chicks doesn’t need to be complicated or expensive.
 And caring for baby chicks is a great learning activity for children and adults alike.
 The fresh eggs they will provide later are out of this world!

 Do you have questions about caring for your new baby chicks?
 Drop a note in the comments and I’ll do my best to answer it.